History of Michigan in Timeline

 2022: Michigan Employment Statistics

-In 2022, the U.S. Census Bureau reported that 3,939,076 people were employed at 227,870 establishments in Michigan.
+In 2022, according to the U.S. Census Bureau, 3,939,076 people in Michigan were employed at 227,870 establishments.

-2023: DTE's Coal Power Retirement Plan
+2023: DTE Coal Power Retirement

-DTE plans to retire 2100MW of coal power by 2023 due to the lower price of natural gas.
+DTE plans to retire 2100MW of coal power by 2023.

 2023: Repeal of Right-to-Work Law

-In 2023, Michigan repealed the right-to-work law that had been in place since 2012.
+In 2023, Michigan repealed the right-to-work law.

-2024: Donald Trump Wins Michigan Again
+2024: Donald Trump Won Michigan Again

-In 2024, Donald Trump won Michigan again after losing it to Joe Biden in 2020.
+In 2024, Donald Trump won Michigan again after losing it in 2020.

 2024: Gordie Howe International Bridge Completion